JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/amplitude_adjusted.md

 # Amplitude adjusted Fourier transform surrogates

 ## AAFT

 ```@example
-using TimeseriesSurrogates
+using TimeseriesSurrogates, Plots
 ts = AR1() # create a realization of a random AR(1) process
 s = surrogate(ts, AAFT())

 surrplot(ts, s)
 ```

 ## IAAFT

 The IAAFT surrogates add an iterative step to the AAFT algorithm improve convergence.

 ```@example
-using TimeseriesSurrogates
+using TimeseriesSurrogates, Plots
 ts = AR1() # create a realization of a random AR(1) process
 s = surrogate(ts, IAAFT())